 Community Diagnostic Centre - Oldham

-Our new £10m Community Diagnostic Centre (CDC) in Oldham opens to patients in December 2022.
+Our new £10m Community Diagnostic Centre (CDC) in Oldham opened to patients in December 2022.

-The Community Diagnostic Centre will offer additional capacity for testing in the community allowing us to identify any problems early.
-It will provide a wide range of diagnostic imaging technology, heart and lung tests in addition to blood tests.
-Next year will see the opening of a new unit in the CDC that will deliver endoscopy services.
+The Community Diagnostic Centre offers additional capacity for testing in the community allowing us to identify any problems early.
+It provides a wide range of diagnostic imaging technology, heart and lung tests in addition to blood tests and endoscopy services.

 The Oldham CDC is a commercial partnership between the Northern Care Alliance NHS FT and Alliance Medical Limited working alongside the combined effort of several partners including Oldham Council, NHS Greater Manchester, NHS England and many others.

-To find out more about the services offered at the Community Diagnostic Centre click HERE.
+To find out more about the services offered, visit the Community Diagnostic Centre Service Page.

 One Stop Shop Diagnostic Tests